oillen/descriptive_stats_app/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the  Apache-2.0  License.
 See LICENSE for details.

 Developed by [oillen]